asdfghjkxd/LifeHack2023/README.md

 After a while, the result of the summary will be displayed within the extension popup.

-You may then copy the text directly out of the text box, or download the text by clicking on the "Download" button.
+You may then copy the text directly out of the text box, or download the text by clicking on the "Save" button.